cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 domain separation ({{term-domain-separation}}) to avoid interfering with other uses of similar functionality.

-Protocols that instantiate multiple, independent hash functions based on either hash\_to\_curve or encode\_to\_curve MUST enforce domain separation between those hash functions.
+Protocols that instantiate multiple, independent instances of either hash\_to\_curve or encode\_to\_curve MUST enforce domain separation between those instances.
-This requirement applies both in the case of multiple hashes to the same curve and in the case of multiple hashes to different curves.
+This requirement applies both in the case of multiple instances targeting the same curve and in the case of multiple instances targeting different curves.
-(This is because the hash\_to\_field primitive ({{hashtofield}}) requires domain separation to guarantee independent outputs.)
+(This is because the internal hash\_to\_field primitive ({{hashtofield}}) requires domain separation to guarantee independent outputs.)

-Domain separation is enforced with a domain separation tag (DST), which is a byte string.
+Domain separation is enforced with a domain separation tag (DST), which is a byte string constructed using the following requirements:
-Care is required when selecting and using a domain separation tag.
-The following requirements apply:

 1. Tags MUST be supplied as the DST parameter to hash\_to\_field, as described in {{hashtofield}}.